Amazon changed their policy, do your codes still work?

 When I purchase my UPC Codes from you, am I purchasing the company prefix?

 When you purchase UPC Codes from us, you are purchasing the rights to unique UPC’s that are YOURS to use, however you are not purchasing the company prefix.
 UPC’s from SnapUPC.com are assigned and sold from our company prefix that we maintain.
-If your distributor/retailer requires that you own the company prefix, you will need to contact GS1-US to obtain your company prefix.
-Please keep in mind unless your product is going into one of the following stores listed below, you will not need your own company prefix, you can just use UPC & EAN codes purchased through us.
+If your distributor/retailer requires that you own the company prefix, you will need to contact GS1-US directly to obtain your company prefix.

 Why isn’t my company name showing up when it is scanned by my smartphone?